 Retention characterizes an asset "held" too long in an area for it to be normal for your business.
 In other words, retention illustrates a kind of waste in the use of your assets.

 To reach your objective of customer satisfaction and operational productivity, you need to know how to analyse your performance using ergonomic software with advanced statistics, and then set up a process that can be implemented with your teams and/or suppliers.

-Maximizing the material is to limit the retentions neither foreseen nor desired in its network.
+Maximising material means limiting unplanned and unwanted retentions in your network.
 Let's start by asking ourselves the right questions:

 Where are my assets held?
 How are they used?
 What steps in my rotations are not optimized?
 How can I answer these questions without spending hours analyzing mountains of data?

 Today, very little retention analysis is done, data errors.
 If they are then, they are manual based on declarative and only on certain accessible site (Factory).
 In particular, customer retention is analysed very little because it is not possible to differentiate between travel times and parking times at destination.
 The IoT is one of the tracks to be evaluated because these technologies allow real-time information to be obtained on each piece of equipment and its behaviour.